 Showroom

-Currently the Lewes showrooms are open Thursdays and Fridays, 10am to 3:45pm, and Saturdays 10am to 1pm .
+Currently, the Lewes showrooms are open Tuesday to Friday 10am till 3.30pm and Saturdays 10am till 1pm (Or By Appointment).

 Lantern clocks